toasterllc/MSPFETSim/README.md

 ## Supported MSP430 Devices

-In theory MSPFETSim should support any MSP430 supported by the real MSP-FET hardware, but in practice there are surely bugs and unimplemented functionality.
+In theory MSPFETSim should support any MSP430 supported by the real eZ-FET hardware, but in practice there are surely bugs and unimplemented functionality.

 Flashing and general debugging (with both TI CCS and mspdebug) has been verified working with: